filecoin-project/filecoin-docs/docs/store/slate.md

 # {{ $frontmatter.title }}

-{{ $frontmatter.description }} It is the first open source file storage application designed to encourage collaboration and research across a distributed network.
-The creation of Slate is a first step towards enabling a thriving network for data storage and transactions powered by IPFS, Filecoin, and Textile that is open and usable for everyone.
+{{ $frontmatter.description }} It is the first open-source file storage application designed to encourage collaboration and research across a distributed network.
+Slate's creation is a first step towards enabling a thriving network for data storage and transactions powered by IPFS, Filecoin, and Textile that is open and usable for everyone.

 You can try out Slate at [slate.host](https://slate.host).
 Early members get 50GB of free storage!